The Bowers, The Leigh Arms & Folk @ Acton Bridge.

 after the attack at Pozières and Lance-Sergeant after the assault on the

-Redan Ridge.
+REdan Ridge.
 He went on leave early in 1917, bathing in the tin bath in the

 back yard on his arrival home, while his mother removed his lousy and filthy